bfe-moly/tma/README.md

 git push # to master
 ```

-once the master branch is updated, the application will be deployed automatically.
+once the master branch is updated, the application will be **deployed automatically**.

 ## Contributing